 Courts throughout the country have been very consistent in upholding the sanctity of CC&Rs.
 As such it is foolish to assume that the CC&Rs can be ignored or that the “rules don’t apply to you.”
-Non-compliance with the CC&Rs could result in fines being levied by the HOA and in extreme cases the HOA may resort to civil litigation to enforce the CC&Rs.
+Non-compliance with the CC&Rs can result in fines being levied by the HOA and in extreme cases the HOA may resort to civil litigation to enforce the CC&Rs.

-To compel owners to pay HOA dues and fees the HOA is authorized by law to lien the property of an owner who is delinquent in paying their dues or any other levies that have been approved by a vote of the board of directors or in certain instances, the entire HOA membership.
-In this respect the HOA dues and fees are similar to property taxes in that non-payment can result in the loss of one’s property through the foreclosure process.
+To compel owners to pay their assessments the HOA is authorized by law to lien the property of an owner who is delinquent in paying their dues or any other levies that have been approved by a vote of the Board of Directors or possibly the entire HOA membership.
+In this respect the regular assessments and special levies are similar to property taxes in that non-payment can result in the loss of one’s property through the foreclosure process.

 Special assessments may require the approval of the entire membership but not in all cases.
 If the HOA is unable to raise money through the special assessment process it can lead to deferred maintenance of common area improvements, which in turn can have an adverse impact on the value of the homes within the community.